JHeirons/skycademy-guide/3-research.md

 # 3. Research a launch site

-For your HAB launch to be successful you need to locate a suitable launch site (or two) to use on the day of the launch.
+For your HAB launch to be successful you need to locate a suitable launch site (or two) from which to release you balloon.

-An ideal site would have a large open space where the balloon can be safely filled, have easy access from the road so you can transport all the equipment, and provide some shelter from the wind.
-Additionally you want to ensure you're not going to be launching too close to a tree line or buildings that might snag your payload as it ascends into the air.

-Another key point to consider is who owns the land and who do you have to ask permission from before launching.
-Some sites might also require you to have public liability insurance, if you're taking students along to the launch for instance.
+An ideal site would have:
+- A large open space where the balloon can be safely filled.
+- Have easy access from the road so you can transport all the equipment.
+- Good mobile and 3G/4G coverage to allow you to upload data
+- Some kind of shelter or wind break such as a tree line or buildings, in moderate wind these will protect your balloon.
+- Permission from the owner of the land is important and should be sought.

+Good examples of launch sites include:
+- School grounds (with playing fields or open space)
+- Museum grounds
+- Fields (with the owner's consent)

+It's really worth looking around at all the feasible options and having a few options available.
+Being able to choose where you launch from gives you one more variable that you can control and therefore more control over when your launch can go ahead.

 ## Run a prediction with sample data

 Once you've found a possible site, you're going to need to make a prediction as to your balloon's flight path and probable landing site.
-There are several variables that can affect your balloon's flight path, such as it's mass, it's ascent rate and it's burst altitude.
-Of course the variable with the biggest impact is the wind.
-Luckily there is a tool available on [Habhub](http://predict.habhub.org) for predicting the probable flight path of a balloon.
+There are several variables that will affect your balloon's flight path, including it's mass, choosen ascent rate and your target burst altitude.
+The biggest factor which dictates your flight path is the local wind conditions, which is also the factor you have no control over.

+Luckily there is a handy tool available at [Habhub](http://predict.habhub.org) for predicting the probable flight path of a balloon.

+For each launch site you investigate, you should simulate a flight given some exemplar data.
+This results of the simulation will give you indications about the likely path of the balloon and therefore the suitability of the site.

-For this you're going to use some representative data, to give you an indication of the likely flight path, later you will need to use you're own accurate values.
+To run a prediction you're going to use some representative data, however later you **must** use you're own accurate values for your payload.

 | Data needed  | Example Value | Notes                                                                                                                                                                                           |
 |--------------|---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|